rachidelfermi/cnn-mgp/README.rst

 Use or reproduction of these materials, in whole or in part, by any commercial organization whether or not for non-commercial (including research) or commercial purposes is allowed.

 Citation
 --------

-Al-Ajlan, A., El Allali, A. CNN-MGP: Convolutional Neural Networks for Metagenomics Gene Prediction.
-[Epub ahead of print](https://doi.org/10.1007/s12539-018-0313-4)
+Alcock et al. 2019.
+CARD 2020: antibiotic resistome surveillance with the comprehensive antibiotic resistance database.
+Nucleic Acids Research, gkz935.
+[Epub ahead of print]  [`CNN-MGP <https://doi.org/10.1007/s12539-018-0313-4>`_]

 Support & Bug Reports
 ----------------------

-Please log an issue on [github issue](https://github.com/rachidelfermi/cnn-mgp/issues).
+Please log an issue on `github issue <https://github.com/rachidelfermi/cnn-mgp/issues>`_.

-You can email the CARD curators or developers directly at  `rachid.elfermi@gmail.com`.
+You can email the CARD curators or developers directly at `rachid.elfermi@gail.com <rachid.elfermi@gail.com>`_.

 Python version
 --------------------

--Install python 3.7.7 (64bit) from the officiel website [Python 3.7.7](https://www.python.org/downloads/release/python-377/)
+-Install python 3.7.7 (64bit) from the officiel website `Python 3.7.7 <https://www.python.org/downloads/release/python-377/>`_.

 Requirements
 --------------------